bemoty/bemoty.dev/README.md

 ## License

-My website is licensed under the terms of the [MIT license](https://choosealicense.com/licenses/mit/).
+The code for my website is licensed under the terms of the [MIT license](https://choosealicense.com/licenses/mit/).